February 22nd Birthdays

 British actor of stage and film (The Story of Vernon and Irene Castle; Fast and Loose; Twentieth Century; Breakfast for Two; Grand Old Girl; Port of Seven Seas; There Goes My Heart; Hearts Divided; Curly Top; Blood Money; The Bishop Misbehaves) (born Feb.
 22, 1856 – died Nov.
 10, 1939; age 83).
 Cause of death for Etienne Giradot is unknown.
 (Etienne Giradot 1936 College Holiday)

-Steve Irwin (aka The Crocodile Hunter)
+Steve Irwin (aka The Crocodile Hunter; father of Bindi Irwin)

 Australian conservationist, zookeeper, wildlife environmentalist, documentary, film & TV personality (The Crocodile Hunter; Colllision Course; Dr. Dolittle 2; Steve Irwin’s Great Escapes; Ocean’s Deadliest) (born Feb.
 22, 1962 – died Sept.
 4, 2006; age 44).
 Steve Irwin died from a stingray barb that pierced his chest wall.
 (Steve Irwin 2000s: Australia Zoo Pty Ltd.)